kubanecxxx/matrix-digital-clock/README.md

 ![photo](photos/20150624_203145.jpg)

 There are actually two versions of this project
 - version 1 has 3 LED modules and firmware is much more stupid - no menu; just automatic DCF synchronization every midnight  **whole LED driver must be disabled because it inteferes the DCF radio**.
+All files used in version 1 are in dedicated branch called version1.
-- version 2 has only 2 LED modules and the firmware is much more enhanced - there is a basic button control and menu to setup wifi connection, time source, day lumination, night lumination......
+- version 2 has only 2 LED modules and the firmware is much more enhanced - there is a basic button control and menu to setup wifi connection, time source, day lumination, night lumination......; files for version2 are currently in master branch, version2 firmware can be easilly adjusted to use 3 LED modules instead of 2.
+Hardware is nearly the same but smaller.

 Hardware